Esther-Gu/CreditRiskAnalysis/ProjectSteps.md

 X = df.drop('default.payment.next.month', axis=1)
 y = df['default.payment.next.month']
 ```
+One-Hot Encoding is applied to categorical variables to convert them into a format that could be provided to the machine learning algorithms to improve prediction performance.

+Standard scaling is important because it brings all the numerical variables to a similar scale, removing the issue of certain variables dominating others due to their size.
+This is especially important for models such as Logistic Regression that use Euclidean distance or hyperplanes for making decisions.

 Train-Test Split and Balancing Data <a name="train-test-split-and-balancing-data"></a>
 The data is split into training and test sets, and the training set is balanced using SMOTE.

 ```python